tysbrown/tysbrown/README.md

 ### I ship code.
 Primarily in TypeScript.

 The web is my domain.

-I love building features end-to-end, i.e. client, server, and database.
+Client, server, database, and infrastructure.

 React, Node, and GraphQL enthusiast.